Floating Rice Cake - Banh Troi

 Preparation

-2. Pinch a little dough and flatten it out.
-Place a sugar ball in the middle and roll into a small ball.
-Repeat with the rest of the dough.
+- Take a small portion of the dough and flatten it into a disc.
+Place a sugar ball (or a sweet filling of your choice) in the center, then wrap the dough around the filling and roll it into a small ball.
+Repeat this process with the remaining dough.

 Óc trần lá ngải